 \subsection{$\calD$-modules and logarithmic variants}

 In this subsection, we recall the definition of characteristic cycles for algebraic $\calD$-modules and their logarithmic variants.
-We warn the readers that the theory for logarithmic characteristic cycles is \emph{not} entirely classical.
-For one thing, the logarithmic $\calD$-modules associated to a vector bundle with an integrable connection are \emph{not} finitely generated logarithmic $\calD$-modules (see Caution~\ref{C:not-coherent}); for another, even without the first issue, the log-holonomicity is quite delicate and is \emph{not} even defined (see also Caution~\ref{C:no-Berntein-inequality}).
+We warn the readers that the theory for log-characteristic cycles is \emph{very different} from the classical theory of nonlog-characteristic cycles.
+For one thing, the logarithmic $\calD$-modules associated to a vector bundle with an integrable connection are \emph{not} finitely generated as logarithmic $\calD$-modules (see Caution~\ref{C:not-coherent}); for another, even without the first issue, the log-holonomicity is a quite delicate concept (see also Caution~\ref{C:no-Berntein-inequality}).